wso2/docs-mi/en/docs/administer/logging-and-monitoring/logging/masking-sensitive-information-in-logs.md

 ### Enabling log masking

-1. Log masking in not enabled by default in API Manager.
+1. Log masking in not enabled by default in WSO2 Micro Integrator.
 Therefore, you need to manually enable it and configure the required masking patterns.

-2. To enable log masking, navigate to `<API-M_HOME>/repository/conf/log4j2.properties` and do the necessary changes.
+2. To enable log masking, navigate to `<MI_HOME>/conf/log4j2.properties` and do the necessary changes.
 The masking feature can be enabled by adding an additional `m` after the `%m` in the `layout.pattern`.
 Therefore you can add an additional `m` to the log files in which you want the values to be masked, as shown below.

     ```java
     appender.CARBON_CONSOLE.layout.pattern = [%d{DEFAULT}] %5p - %c{1} %mm%n
     ```

-3. The masking patterns are configured in `<API-M_HOME>/repository/conf/wso2-log-masking.properties`.
-You can change its default configurations in `<API-M_HOME>/repository/conf/deployment.toml`
+3. The masking patterns are configured in `<MI_HOME>/conf/wso2-log-masking.properties`.
+You can change its default configurations in `<MI-HOME>/conf/deployment.toml`

-### The masking pattern file
+### Masking patterns

-The masking pattern file is a property file that can contain one or more masking patterns.
+You can specify one or more masking patterns in the `<MI-HOME>/conf/deployment.toml` file.
 The following is a sample configuration that showcases how to mask the credit card numbers from the logs.

-Navigate to `<API-M_HOME>/repository/conf/deployment.toml` and add the following configuration.
+Navigate to `<MI-HOME>/conf/deployment.toml` and add the following configuration.

 ```properties
 [masking_pattern.properties]